 Download Bio (Word doc)

-A media executive and journalist, John is a leader in the transformation of public media to serve the rapidly changing needs of the American public in the digital age.
-He has articulated a vision for 21st-century public media that combines mobile, social and Internet media with robust digital radio and television broadcasting; and has initiated experiments and inspired innovation at both the local and national levels.
+John Boland was named president and chief executive officer of KQED in March 2010.
+A media executive and journalist, Boland is a leader in the transformation of public media to serve the rapidly changing needs of the American public in the digital age.
+He has articulated a vision for twenty-first century public media that combines mobile, social and Internet media with robust digital radio and television broadcasting; and has initiated experiments and inspired innovation at both the local and national levels.

-He serves as a director of the Silicon Valley Leadership Group, the World Affairs Council of Northern California, American Documentary Inc. (producers of the PBS series, POV), California Public Television and is on the board of governors of the Commonwealth Club of California.
+He serves as a director of the Silicon Valley Leadership Group, the World Affairs Council of Northern California, American Documentary Inc. (producers of the PBS series, POV), California Public Television, and is on the board of governors of the Commonwealth Club of California.

 Also on KQED.org this week ...

 KQED proudly celebrates the richness and diversity of the greater San Francisco Bay Area by commemorating Women's History Month.
 In March, KQED Public TV 9 and Public Radio 88.5 FM schedule a special lineup of programs focused on themes and issues related to women.

 "Boomtown" History of the San Francisco Bay Area

 KQED's "Boomtown" series will seek to identify what is happening in real time in the current boom, and also draw out the causes and possible solutions to the conflicts and pressures between the old and the new.